 • Lesson: Unless the mortgage is refinanced or the home is sold, liability doesn’t go away — no matter what the divorce decree says.

-Section 4: Why Neutral Divorce Real Estate Specialists Matter
+Why Neutral Divorce Real Estate Specialists Matter

 This isn’t just about listing a house.
 It’s about navigating court timelines, emotional landmines, and complex financial risks.